A Taranaki dairy farmer who has won a raft of production awards attributes his success to having well-grown young stock.

 The support block is also used to grow supplementary feed, such as maize and grass silage, which is fed on the dairy farm, in addition to a blend of soya meal, palm kernel expeller (PKE) and distillers' grains.

-Stefan believes there is less room for error on high-input farms and focused management is essential.
+Buhler believes there is less room for error on high-input farms and focused management is essential.

-Stefan has been looking into using overseas genetics because his options with New Zealand-bred bulls "have been very limited".
+Buhler has been looking into using overseas genetics because his options with New Zealand-bred bulls "have been very limited".